Tax season is upon us again. Have started your business preparation for tax season?

 Close and reconcile all accounts

 At the close of the tax year, close your books and create backup copies (or print-outs) of all relevant reports.

 As you go through all of your information, review every aspect of your business.
 This helps to prepare and plan for next year’s budget.
 This includes:

 - Balance sheets

 Saving these reports is important in case any changes occur that could alter your year end balance.

-And don’t forget to lock up the end of year in your accounting software.
+Also, don’t forget to lock the end of year in your accounting software.
 This helps the system notify you with transactions that may be edited and that could alter balances from prior years.

 Get clear on deadlines

 Most employment-related tax forms are due annually on January 31.
 If you’re too late this year, get assistance now to push things through asap.